New Course: Shakespeare’s Histories

 Sher and Berman also believe Richard has the humor of a psychopath- a sardonic wit that has no regard for the feelings of his audience.
 Sher looked at the parallels between Richard III, and serial killer David Nilsen, who would invite people over for tea and strangle them, and boil their heads on his stove.
 Nilsen once told police with Richard-like humor that; “Having corpses was better than going back to an empty house.”
 One could easily hear the same sort of gruesome wit in the phrase: “I do love thee so, that I shall shortly send thy soul to heaven,” (R3 I,i).

 A psychopath like Richard kills in order to try and feel emotion; “Each murder is an attempt to release anger, an attempt at catharsis, and each time it is unrelieved.
 It’s like promiscuous sex without love.
 Each climax is less and less fulfilling so the appetite grows until it is insatiable.”
-Thus Berman allowed Sher to break with the tradition of playing Richard as a completely inhuman monster, and play him as a very real, very human tortured soul.
+Thus Berman allowed Sher to break with the tradition of playing Richard as an inhuman monster, and play him as a very real, very tortured, human soul.

 Although Antony Sher attempted to play Richard as a psychopath, his portrayal of Richard’s pain could become sympathetic.
 His observation of people in clinics and his own personal experience of being on crutches taught him about the cruelty that the disabled suffer.
-However, although he did very great work to try and understand the condition of being deformed and disabled, his portrayal was still an affected disability; an act.
+However, although he did great work to try and understand the condition of being deformed and disabled, his portrayal was still an affected disability; an act.
 In the book “Framed: Interpreting Disability in Today’s Media,” the author speaks about how watching an able bodied actor play disability can actually alienate the audience from the character he is portraying.
 The performance is seen as an act, a novelty, not an honest representation of real people.
 One way to eliminate this barrier between character and actor is to cast a Richard who really does suffer from a disability or deformity.
 I’ve talked in previous posts about how last month’s Public Theater performance was a deliberate attempt to move away from theatrical illusion and re-contextualize Richard’s deformity in the form of race, and contextualize disability by letting actors with disabilities play the heroic parts, while only Richard was able-bodied.

 In a way, like Olivier, Sher’s performance is a new monolith that actors must work hard to distinguish themselves from.
 He spent an entire year building his Richard from the ground up, experimenting with new ways to portray his deformities, his disability, his psychology, and of course, how he looks and moves onstage.
 Reading this book, an actor gets a great appreciation for all the work Sir Antony Sher included in this wonderful performance, and hopefully, the book will inspire new and creative ways to portray this character in the future.